tiotags1/hin9/docs/readme.md

 download mode
 -------------

-you can use the program as a http/1.1 downloader
+you can also use the program as a http/1.1 downloader
 * download and show to console: `build/hin9 -d _url_`
 * download and save to file: `build/hin9 -do _url_ _path_`
 * download multiple files: `build/hin9 -dodo _url1_ _path1_ _url2_ _path2_`